Qiskit/qiskit/CONTRIBUTING.md

 particular will be located at `docs/_build/html/release_notes.html`

 ## Testing
 Once you've made a code change, it is important to verify that your change does not break any existing tests and that any new tests that you've added also run successfully.
-Before you open a new pull request for your change, you'll want to run the test suite locally.
+Before you open a new pull request for your change, you'll want to run Qiskit's Python test suite (as well as its Rust-based unit tests if you've modified native code).

+### Qiskit's Python test suite

-The easiest way to run the test suite is to use [**tox**](https://tox.readthedocs.io/en/latest/#).
+The easiest way to run Qiskit's Python test suite is to use [**tox**](https://tox.readthedocs.io/en/latest/#).
 You can install tox with pip: `pip install -U tox`.
 Tox provides several advantages, but the biggest one is that it builds an isolated virtualenv for running tests.
 This